userver-framework/userver/scripts/docs/en/userver/caches.md

 `update-jitter` describes the spread in the delay between cache updates.
 It is especially useful in the case of heavy caches, which significantly load the database/remote with their updates.
-Adding a random delay "smothes" the cache updates of various instances over time, thereby removing the peak load on the database/remote.
+Adding a random delay spreads the cache updates of various instances over time, thereby removing the peak load on the database/remote.